This tutorial shows you how to create a low power application on a SAM L21 using MPLAB Harmony v3 software framework.

 - Create an MPLAB X IDE Harmony v3 project for a SAM L21 microcontroller from scratch.

-- Use MHC to configure and generate Harmony v3 Peripheral Libraries code for RTC, I²C, USART, Direct Memory Access (DMA), ADC, PM, SUPC, EIC, EVSYS, and PORT peripherals.
+- Use MCC to configure and generate Harmony v3 Peripheral Libraries code for RTC, I²C, USART, Direct Memory Access (DMA), ADC, PM, SUPC, EIC, EVSYS, and PORT peripherals.

 - Use the Harmony v3 Peripheral Library Application Programming Interfaces (APIs) to implement and demonstrate a low power application.

 You will also need a logic analyzer or a Cathode-Ray Oscilloscope (CRO) to measure the device wake-up time.

 The application is being developed on a SAM L21 XPRO-B board.
 Ensure that you use the same revision on the evaluation board before going further, else you could face issues with power consumption values.